mia-platform/documentation/CONTRIBUTING.md

 > $ yarn run docusaurus docs:version 99.x.x
 > ```

-Each tagged version has a dedicated folder:

-- `versioned_docs/version-<number version>`

-**The current version must not be tagged**, however you have to do insert the new version in the `docusaurus.config.js`.
+### Bump new version

+There is no need to **tag the new version**, however you have update the `docusaurus.config.js` file in order to support the newer version.
 The property to edit is `presets."@docusaurus/preset-classic".versions`:

 <details>
 <summary>docusaurus.config.js example</summary>